 A breast cancer diagnosis can cause sudden and intense emotions.
 These feelings can include fear, anger, frustration, depression or helplessness.
 These emotions are normal.
 There is no "right" or "wrong" way to feel.
-Allow your loved ones to openly and honestly share their feelings with you.
-If you share your own thoughts and feelings, they may realize that it is okay for them to do the same.
+Allow your loved one to share their feelings openly and honestly with you.
+If you share your own thoughts and feelings, they may realize it's OK for them to do the same.

 Keep a positive outlook, but also be realistic.
-Pay attention to their needs and listen to what they are saying and asking.
+Pay attention to their needs and listen to what they're saying and asking.
 They may not be looking to you for answers.
-They may just need to know that they can talk to you and know that they are accepted.
+They may just need to vent and know they can talk to you and know they're accepted.